blue2609/kaplan_repository/RebuildApplication/Rebuild_Conda_Env/README.md

     ]
     ```

+    ---
+    **IMPORTANT**

+    Please make sure that the `start_dir` exists on the server and it's a path where users can modify datasets/scripts

+    ---

     As there are 2 appliations listed in this JSON file, this JSON configuration file is going to create 2 `run command scripts`, one for `Jupyter-Lab.ps1` and the other one `Jupyter-Notebook.ps1`.
 As previously mentioned in the previous section, each `run command script` is a very simple script which contains this from of PowerShell code:

     ```